BubTec/HomeAssistant/DoorbellCameraNotification/README.md

 - 📸 **Camera Snapshot**: Automatically takes a photo when the doorbell is triggered
 - 📱 **Mobile Notifications**: Sends notifications to your mobile devices with the camera snapshot
+- 🔔 **Persistent Notifications**: Shows alerts in Home Assistant sidebar for all users with auto-dismiss option
 - 🚪 **Door Opener**: Includes an action button to remotely open the door
 - 🎛️ **Dashboard Integration**: Clicking the notification opens your specified dashboard view
 - 🔊 **Custom Sounds**: Configurable notification sounds for iOS and Android devices